RSEAA/RSEAA.github.io/index.md

 navigation_weight: 1
 ---

-We invite you to join us for the third online RSEAA Unconference from the **10th to the 13th of September 2024**.
+We invite you to join us for RSEAA24, the third online RSE Asia Australia Unconference, from the **10th to the 13th of September 2024**.
 This is a joint partnership between the [RSE Asia Association](https://rse-asia.github.io/RSE_Asia/) and the [RSE Association of Australia and New Zealand](https://rse-aunz.github.io/).
 The theme for this year is "Sharing tech architectures", there is an extra day for a Leaders Forum on the 10th, and the hashtag will be #RSEAA24.

 ## Why would someone go to RSEAA24?